-Integration will be performed by the Department or local government signal maintenance staff.
-The CONTRACTOR shall coordinate with the Department to determine project schedule and time frame for integration.
-The CONTRACTOR shall provide a minimum of two weeks' notice to the Department or local government signal maintenance staff for integration to allow adequate time for delivery of cabinets, controllers, and conflict monitors.

-Signal maintainers will contact the Contractor with any issues regarding the provided equipment.
-The CONTRACTOR will replace deficient equipment within a reasonable time frame and to meet project schedules.
+Integration will be performed by SCDOT or local government signal maintenance staff; contractor shall coordinate with SCDOT to determine project schedule and time frame for integration.
+Contractor shall not expect SCDOT or local government signal maintenance staff to provide integration without 2 weeks' notice and mutually agreed upon schedule of completion, including time frame for cabinets/controllers/conflict monitors to be provided at the signal shop; if signal maintainers have any issues with equipment provided, they will contact contractor to inform them to replace said equipment within reasonable time frame and to meet project schedules.

-1.1.8 Equipment
+1.10 Equipment

-The Department will not furnish signal equipment, unless noted otherwise in the Special Provisions or on the Plans.

-The Contractor shall furnish all NEW equipment (submittal of invoices required), including incidental items.
-Used and refurbished equipment or any equipment with less than 80% of the warranty remaining at installation will not be accepted.
+- SCDOT Supplied Equipment The Department will not furnish signal equipment, unless noted otherwise in the Special Provisions or on the Plans. - Contractor Supplied Equipment The Contractor shall furnish all new equipment (submittal of invoices required), including incidental items; used, refurbished equipment or any equipment with less than 80% of the warranty remaining at installation will not be accepted.

+Compatibility
-To ensure compatibility, any additional equipment required during the life of this contract due to a Change Order or Extra Work, shall be purchased by the CONTRACTOR from the same manufacturer as the original item.
-When installing equipment such as signal heads or pedestrian equipment, where some existing equipment is being retained, the CONTRACTOR shall provide the same type of equipment for visual compatibility.

-The CONTRACTOR shall submit for approval a list of equipment including make, model number, manufacturer serial numbers, warranty information, purchase invoice, and purchase date.
+- a.
+If additional equipment is required during the life of this contract due to a Change Order or Extra Work, Contractor shall purchase equipment from the same manufacturer as the original item, to ensure compatibility. - b.
+When installing equipment such as signal heads or pedestrian equipment, where some existing equipment is being retained, the contractor shall provide the same type of equipment, as is remaining, for visual compatibility. - The Contractor shall submit for approval a list of equipment including make, model number, manufacturer serial numbers, warranty information, purchase invoice, and purchase date.
 Documentation must be submitted for the furnish items required for this contract.
-At the time of such submission, the CONTRACTOR shall provide a copy of the Transmittal Letter to the Department.
-The CONTRACTOR shall provide letters from the manufacturers of the cabinet and controller indicating the submitted equipment is on the SCDOT Qualified Product List.
-All warranties, serial numbers, documentation, and receipts shall be provided with the cabinet assembly and controller delivery.

-The CONTRACTOR shall submit for approval, catalog descriptions and documentation--THREE (3) COPIES--for each class of signal equipment and materials furnished by the Contractor that is not on the SCDOT Qualified Product List.
-The documents are to be submitted a minimum of TWO WEEKS PRIOR TO INSTALLATION to the Department's Resident Construction Engineer FOR APPROVAL.
-At the time of such submission, the CONTRACTOR shall provide a copy of the Transmittal Letter to the Resident Construction Engineer.

-Equipment substitutions in the life of the contract are only allowed if the contractor can show a valid hardship in remaining with the originally submitted equipment.
-A valid hardship may include non-availability of type of equipment due to unforeseen delivery or material shortages (contractor ordering equipment late does not apply) and/or vendor going out of business.
-The Department may allow equipment substitutions for the following reasons:

-- The product is determined by the Department to be of better quality than the originally submitted equipment. - The Contractor is replacing non-QPL items with QPL items or SCDOT Equipment Contract items. - The equipment is experimental in nature and the Department wants to test it.

-The Department will not pay for furnish and/or installation costs of any materials installed without prior approval and acceptance.
+At the time of such submission, the Contractor shall provide a copy of the Transmittal Letter, to SCDOT. - the Contractor shall submit for approval, catalog descriptions and documentation--THREE (3) COPIES--for each class of signal equipment and materials furnished by the Contractor.
+They are to be submitted a minimum of TWO WEEKS PRIOR TO INSTALLATION to the RCEFOR APPROVAL.
+At the time of such submission, the Contractor shall provide a copy of the Transmittal Letter, to the RCE.. - Equipment substitutions in the life of the contract are only allowed if the contractor can show a valid hardship in remaining with the originally submitted equipment.
+A valid hardship may include non-availability of type of equipment due to unforeseen delivery or material shortages (contractor ordering equipment late does not apply), vendor going out of business.
+SCDOT may allow equipment substitutions if product is determined by SCDOT to be of better quality than originally submitted or if contractor is replacing non-QPL items with QPL or SCDOT Equipment Contract items, or if equipment is experimental in nature and SCDOT wants to test said equipment. - SCDOT will not pay for furnish and/or installation costs of any materials installed without prior approval and acceptance.
+Contractor shall provide letter from the manufacturer of the cabinet and from the manufacturer of the controller indicating the equipment provided is the SCDOT QPL qualified equipment; Contractor shall ensure all warranties, serial numbers, documentation, and receipts are provided with cabinet assembly and controller delivery.

-1.1.9 Inspection
+1.11 Inspection